stevenc-stb/spdx-3-model/model/SupplyChain/Classes/StorageAction.md

 ## Summary

-Records the storage of a hardware product.
+Records the storage of a product.

 ## Description

-A StorageAction expresses the actual storage of hardware in a specific location.
+A StorageAction expresses the actual storage of product in a specific location.

 ## Metadata